pluiedev/alien/README.md

    CentOS, openSUSE, Fedora and more;
  - LSB packages — used by Linux Standard Base and are basicaly `.rpm` packages
  - `.tgz` packages — used by Slackware Linux

-More package formats will be added in the future, including one additional format available for the original `alien`:
  - `.pkg` packages — used by Solaris

 Please note that support for `.slp` packages — once used by Stampede Linux —